Here and Now

 plucked and transported

-I am surrounded by friends (noisy people)
+[we’re] surrounded by friends

-respite, break, reconnect and breathe
+reconnect and breathe

-I feel temporary
+[we] feel temporary

-I have been here, slowly pushing up
+slowly pushing up

-through the damp and the dark, always
+through the damp and the dark

-until I found the daylight
+always until [we] found the daylight

-the same sky, different feat
+the same sky

-it is still and all around us
+it is still when all around us

-noise and movement
+is noise + movement

-it made me think about Z’s comment
+it made [us] think about [x’s] comment

 about being in a central urban space